1Malaysia: Anwar Ibrahim's suspension from parliament

 On 22 April 2010, Anwar Ibrahim, the leader of Malaysia's opposition, was condemned by the Parliament of Malaysia for remarks he made during a press conference in the parliament on 30 March 2010.
-Anwar claimed to have documents linking One Israel and the public relations firm APCO Worldwide (APCO) to the 1Malaysia initiative, but he refused to provide access to these documents when challenged.
+Anwar claimed to have documents linking One Israel and the public relations firm APCO Worldwide to the 1Malaysia initiative, but he refused to provide access to these documents when challenged.

 As it is against Malaysia's foreign policy to have dealings with Israel, the appointment of APCO garnered a significant criticism from the majority Muslim population, who demanded that Prime Minister Najib Razak terminate the contract with the company.
 Both the Malaysian government and APCO strongly denied Anwar's allegations.
 The censure motion passed by the House of Representatives referred Anwar's case to the Rights and Privileges Committee, which was tasked with recommending punishment for approval by the full chamber.
 Potential punishments included expulsion from Parliament.
 In response, Anwar produced two documents to support his claims and counter the government's denials.

 Anwar was subsequently suspended from Parliament by the Parliamentary Rights and Privileges Committee, based solely on a letter from APCO, without the opportunity to defend himself against the allegations.
 This decision led to a walkout by opposition MPs.
 On 16 December 2010, Anwar and three opposition MPs—Karpal Singh, Azmin Ali, and Sivarasa Rasiah—were suspended from Parliament.
 Anwar has since blamed APCO Worldwide for the suspension of himself and the other opposition parliamentarians.

 1MDB scandal and downfall

 Since the revelation of the 1MDB scandal in 2015, the slogan 1Malaysia adopted a negative connotation in relation to Najibs Razak's administration.
 The scandal involved allegations of massive embezzlement and corruption, with billions of dollars missing from a state investment fund.
-Investigations into the scandal were launched in multiple countries, including United States, Switzerland, and Singapore.
+Investigations into the scandal were launched in multiple countries, including the United States, Switzerland, and Singapore.
 The 1MDB scandal had a profound impact on Malaysia's political and economic landscape, eroding public trust in the government and becoming a focal point for political opposition.

-Following the defeat of the Barisan Nasional in the 2018 general election, the 1Malaysia slogan and the "Salam 1Malaysia" greeting were gradually phased out by the new administration.
+Following the defeat of the Barisan Nasional in the 2018 Malaysian general election, the 1Malaysia slogan and the "Salam 1Malaysia" greeting were gradually phased out by the new administration.
 They were eventually replaced by Sayangi Malaysiaku, a slogan introduced by Mahathir Mohamad, who succeeded Najib after winning the 2018 election.